-More than half of all adults in the UK own a pet.
-That amounts to around 20 million cats and dogs, many of them living in rental accommodation with their owners.
+More than half of all adults in the UK are pet owners.
+That amounts to around 20 million cats and dogs.

 In 2008, the Dog’s Trust did some research as part of their Lets with Pets campaign.
 They found that 78% of tenants had difficulties finding a landlord who would accept pets.
 By 2011, not much had changed.
 One-third of pet owners still could not find a suitable property and even if they did find one, it took them seven times longer than tenants without pets.

-Whether or not to allow pets in rentals is a contentious subject.
-On the one hand, they are (mostly) cute and cuddly, but on the other, pets can cause a lot of damage.
+Whether or not to allow pets in rentals is a contentious subject for landlords.
+On the one hand, they are great companions for their tenants, but on the other, pets can cause a lot of damage to a rental property.

 Even well-behaved pets can cause some damage.
-Their fur migrates everywhere, and it takes longer to clean a property when pets have lived there.
+Their fur has a habit of getting everywhere, and it takes longer to clean a property when pets have lived there.
 This increases your bills at the end of a tenancy and if the neighbours adjacent to the property are not keen on animals, it could also negatively affect community relations.

 Why should landlords allow pets?

-Whether you like animals or not, there are a few sound reasons why allowing pets makes good business sense.
+Whether you like animals or not, there are a few sound reasons why allowing pets in rentals makes good business sense.
 Firstly, an overwhelming number of tenants will already have pets or be considering buying one.
 By excluding pets from a tenancy you significantly reduce the number of tenants your property will appeal to.
-This can make it a lot harder to find a suitable tenant – and as any landlord knows, an empty property is bad for cash flow.
-If you advertise your property as “pet-friendly”, you can expect a dramatic increase in enquiries.
-Not all of them will be worth considering, but still, a larger pool of potential tenants isn’t a bad thing!
+This can make it a lot harder to find a tenant for your property.
+If you advertise your property as “pet-friendly”, you can expect an increase in enquiries.

 Tenants are more likely to stay in your property long-term if they can bring their pets.
-A long-term, reliable tenant is worth far more than a succession of short-term tenants.
+A long-term, reliable tenant is far better than a succession of short-term tenants.

 Is your property suitable for pets?

-Before you decide whether to accept pets, it is worth thinking about whether your property is suitable for pets.
+Before you decide whether to accept tenants with pets, it is worth thinking about whether your property is suitable for pets.
 A family home with a garden is ideal for cats, dogs, and most small pets.
-However, a flat on the 15th floor of a large block or an HMO is not suitable.
-Therefore, don’t advertise a property as pet-friendly if it blatantly isn’t.
+However, a flat on the 15th floor or an HMO may only be suitable for smaller pets like fish.

 Different types of pets

-Whilst dogs and cats are the most common types of pets, don’t assume that’s the only creature your tenants may wish to bring with them.
+Whilst dogs and cats are the most common types of pets, these aren’t the only creature your tenants may wish to bring with them.

-Fish won’t cause you any problems.
-Small pets, such as hamsters, gerbils, mice, and rats are not much of a problem either unless they are allowed out of their cage to roam free.
-In which case, they will likely chew and gnaw on everything, as well as urinate and defecate everywhere.
+Fish won’t usually cause you any problems.
+Small pets, such as hamsters, gerbils, mice, and rats are not much of a problem either unless they are allowed out of their cage to roam free without adequate supervision.

 Rabbits are another popular pet.
 Rabbits most often live outside in a hutch, so your tenants will need a garden.
 Check whether they have a run, and if not, is the garden secure?
 Rabbits can dig under fences and won’t hesitate to make their escape if the neighbours have a tasty patch of flowers or vegetables to chomp on.

 Reptiles and other exotic pets are increasingly prized these days.
-From bearded dragons to snakes and giant spiders, this type of pet usually lives in a terrarium and won’t cause any damage – unless it escapes from its tank and the floorboards have to come up in a bid to track down an errant tarantula or boa constrictor.
+From snakes to giant spiders, this type of pet usually lives in a terrarium and is unlikely to cause any damage.

 Caged birds are less common, but some people enjoy keeping parakeets, canaries, budgies, etc. These shouldn’t cause you any problems.

 Treat each potential pet as an individual case.
 For example, not all staffies are vicious and not all chihuahuas are sweet.
 Research the pet’s breed and temperament before you make a final decision.
 And if you want to see first-hand if the pet’s behaviour matches the owners description, you can always ask to organise a “meet & greet” session.